 Deal understood to be worth around £50m with Hawkins Brown drawing up wider masterplan for Begbroke site

-The deal is being developed under a wider £4bn partnership the university struck with Legal & General in 2019 and is being spearheaded by Oxford University Development, a joint venture company set up by the pair.
+As revealed by Building this spring, the deal is being developed under a wider £4bn partnership the university struck with Legal & General in 2019 and is being spearheaded by Oxford University Development, a joint venture company set up by the pair.

 Oxford University has owned the Begbroke site, which has been a research base for five decades, since 1998, opening up its first business incubator initiative the following year.

 As well as new homes, other plans in the wider masterplan, which is being drawn up by a Hawkins Brown-led team, include a hotel, restaurant, bars, cafes, shops, educational, community and sports facilities.